This post may contain affiliate links. Please read our disclosure policy.

 Can I use a chicken thigh instead of a chicken breast?

-Yes, boneless, skinless chicken thighs work well and add extra juiciness to the dish.
+Yes, boneless, skinless chicken thighs work well.

 Can I double the recipe?